XAITK/xaitk-saliency/docs/introduction.rst

 must have some way of interacting with the AI.
 There are two popular approaches to this:

-1) The **white box** approach: the AI system is altered to open or expose its model.
+1) The **white-box** approach: the AI system is altered to open or expose its model.
 The XAI examines the state of the AI model as the AI generates its output, and uses this information to create the explanation.

-2) The **black box** approach: the AI's model is not exposed; instead, the XAI probes the AI by creating an *additional set of input images* which perturb or change the original input in some way.
+2) The **black-box** approach: the AI's model is not exposed; instead, the XAI probes the AI by creating an *additional set of input images* which perturb or change the original input in some way.
 By comparing the original output to that for the related images, we can deduce certain aspects of the how the AI and its model behaves.

 These are illustrated in Figure 5.
-Note how the AI algorithm is not available for inspection in the black box model.
+Note how the AI algorithm is not available for inspection in the black-box model.

 .. figure:: figures/white-box-vs-black-box.png

-   Figure 5: White box vs. black box approaches to XAI.
-The white box approach has access to the AI model; the black box approach does not and instead repeatedly probes the AI with variations on the input image.
+   Figure 5: White-box vs. black-box approaches to XAI.
+The white-box approach has access to the AI model; the black-box approach does not and instead repeatedly probes the AI with variations on the input image.

-.. note:: The white box vs. black box distinction refers to *using the
+.. note:: The white-box vs. black-box distinction refers to *using the
           AI model after it has been created*; nothing is implied about how the model is constructed.

 Let's take a look at the pros and cons of these two approaches.

-White Box Methods
+White-Box Methods
 ^^^^^^^^^^^^^^^^^

-The **white box** approach to XAI (Figure 5, left) exposes some (or all) of the internal state of the AI model; the explanation draws a connection between this exposed state and the AI's output.
-Some AI methods are intrinsically introspective to the point where they are not so much "white box" as transparent:
+The **white-box** approach to XAI (Figure 5, left) exposes some (or all) of the internal state of the AI model; the explanation draws a connection between this exposed state and the AI's output.
+Some AI methods are intrinsically introspective to the point where they are not so much "white-box" as transparent:

 * In `linear regression
   <https://en.wikipedia.org/wiki/Linear_regression>`_, the influence of